BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 ##### Open the JavaScript console using the Menu Bar

-At the top of the Google Chrome window find the **View** menu, then click **Developer**, and then click **JavaScript Console**.
+Near the top right of the Chrome window find a button with **three vertical dots**, then click, "**More Tools**", then  "**Developer Tools**", and then click the "**Console**" tab in the window that opens.

 #### Open the JavaScript console using right-click

-Any where on the currently loaded page, use the right-click mouse button and select **Inspect**, you should then see a developer tools window appear at the bottom or the right hand side of your browser.
+Any where on the currently loaded page, use the right-click mouse button and select **Inspect**, you should then see a developer tools window appear at the bottom, or the right-hand side of your browser.
 Within the developer tools window, select the tab with the name **Console**.

 #### Open the Browser Inspector with a Keyboard Shortcut